stilero/StileStream-WMS/README.md

 # StileStream-WMS

 **StileStream-WMS** is an open-source Warehouse Management System designed to streamline and optimize warehouse operations.
 Built with modern best practices, StileStream-WMS provides core features like product management, inventory tracking, order processing, and real-time integrations.

-Our goal is to drive innovation and set a new industry standard in warehouse management.
+My goal is to drive innovation and set a new industry standard in warehouse management while keeping it OpenSource for the public.

 ## Key Features